 Why Collect Oral Histories?

 Oral histories matter because diverse viewpoints matter.
 Collecting oral histories allows us to create an archive of memory outside the traditional historical record, where viewpoints from the most privileged are overrepresented.
 Oral histories become increasingly crucial when addressing gaps or intentionally censured narratives left in written records of the past.
 They also allow us to learn about the past in ways that differ from text-based primary sources.
 The histories on CGP Community Stories include diverse narratives from farmers, healthcare workers, professors, and human rights activists.

-Beginning in the 1960s, students in the Cooperstown Graduate Program began collecting oral histories from residents in the central New York region.
-This collection of oral histories has progressively grown each year to the existing archive of over 1,800 recordings.
-Along with additional material, including transcripts, field notes, and photographs, the collection provides extensive documentation of Central New York's rural communities.
+Students in the Cooperstown Graduate Program began collecting oral histories from residents in Central New York in the 1960s.
+Since then, our collection has grown to the existing archive of over 2,000 recordings.
+The collection also includes complete transcripts, photographs, and videos of many of our narrators.

-Cooperstown students began their collecting efforts under the direction of Louis C. Jones, the founder of the Cooperstown Graduate Program, and Bruce Buckley, folklorist and director of the American Folk Culture program.
-Jones and Buckley provided the intellectual and practical foundations for this long-term project, encouraging students to explore the folkways of New York State and preserve in-depth narratives of ways of life that stretched back to the early nineteenth century.
-Their commitment to gathering and sharing the stories of many different kinds of people--especially working people--continues to provide inspiration for our ongoing oral history project.
+The oral history project started under the direction of Louis C. Jones, founder of the Cooperstown Graduate Program, and Bruce Buckey, folklorist and director of the American Folk Culture program.
+As the program has evolved, interviews are now conducted by students in the program’s history track, as part of their Research and Fieldwork course.
+This long-term project encourages students to explore the untold histories of New York State and preserve narratives of life beginning in the early twentieth century.
+Gathering and sharing stories of many different people—especially working people—provides inspiration for our ongoing oral history project.